To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Of course, these are national statistics, and your chances of a home burglary depend on where you live and other factors.

-The following crime statistics by city are based on data from the 2018 FBI Crime Report.
-We’ve listed the top 10 metropolitan areas with populations greater than 250,000, starting with the highest crime rates, per 100,000 people.
+The following crime statistics by city are based on data from the FBI’s 2019 Crime Report.
+We’ve listed the top 10 metropolitan areas with populations greater than 250,000, starting with the highest crime rates per 100,000 people.
 (We bolded the cities listed in two or more lists.)

 NOTE: The FBI website cautions against using its annual data for city rankings.
 “These rankings lead to simplistic and/or incomplete analyses that often create misleading perceptions adversely affecting cities and counties, along with their residents.”